 The National Gaucher Foundation (NGF) is an independent nonprofit dedicated to serving U.S. patients with Gaucher disease and their families.
 Through financial support, educational programming, patient services, and collaboration with medical professionals, NGF empowers Gaucher patients to live a better today.

 A small group of families founded the NGF in 1984 to help develop treatments and a cure for Gaucher disease.
 They believed that patients should have more information and support in understanding the disease and finding new ways to treat it.

 The NGF has directed millions of dollars to research at leading medical centers to develop Gaucher disease treatment and a cure for Gaucher disease.

 National Gaucher Foundation: What We Do

 Early on, the NGF was involved in pioneering research targeted at correcting the enzyme deficiency that causes Gaucher disease.
 Thanks to efforts by the NGF and others, enzyme replacement therapy (ERT) became available in the United States in the early 1990s.

-In addition to research funding, the NGF advocates for patients by:
+Today, the NGF advocates for patients by: